Gretten/Images/README.md

 - optimize all pngs, jpegs, whatever with one "gulp images" command;
 - images size changing ("gulp resize");
 - creating of sprites without any external services;
-- clean HTML elements from old attribute values;
+- clean HTML elements from old attribute values and trash comments;
 - generate project file structure and move files from unordered catalog into it;
 - to be continued :)